What Is a Redirect Loop?

 - Configure redirects in one place.
 Do not split redirect logic between your server config, .htaccess, application code, and CDN.
 Pick one authoritative source.

 - Monitor continuously.
 Redirect loops can appear when a third party (CDN, hosting provider, CMS update) changes their behavior.
-Ongoing monitoring catches these before users do.
+Redirect monitoring catches these before users do.

 Never miss a broken redirect